 Blocking has less to do with stretching something into shape and more to do with giving it a good soak in lukewarm water or steam.
 This is so that the stitches can open up and the yarn can bloom.
 Then you gently squeeze out the water, if needed, and lay the sock flat to dry.

 I strongly recommend doing this with your knits regardless of whether you are using sock blockers or not.
+(For more on which sock yarns I think are best for this process and other scenarios, don’t miss my top 5 sock yarn recommendations.)

 I talk a little bit more about why this matters so much in this blog post about why I always block my socks.